 Ezogabine belongs to a class of medicines called anticonvulsants.
 It acts in the brain to prevent seizures.
-However, ezogabine cannot cure epilepsy and will only work to control seizures for as long as you continue to take it.
+However, this medicine cannot cure epilepsy and will only work to control seizures as long as you continue to take it.

 Appropriate studies have not been performed on the relationship of age to the effects of ezogabine in the pediatric population.
 Safety and efficacy have not been established.

 Although appropriate studies on the relationship of age to the effects of ezogabine have not been performed in the geriatric population, no geriatric-specific problems have been documented to date.
 However, elderly patients are more likely to have age-related prostate and kidney problems, which may require caution and an adjustment in the dose for patients receiving ezogabine.

 There are no adequate studies in women for determining infant risk when using this medication during breastfeeding.
 Weigh the potential benefits against the potential risks before taking this medication while breastfeeding.